CSS360-2026-Winter/Triple3/README.md

 ### Timer
 Users can enter a timer length of their choice to keep track of cooking time.
-The timer beeps when the time runs out.
+The timer displays a pop-up when the time runs out.

 ---